yaolingling/docs/docs/tutorials/vagrant-setup.rst

 - Edit the Vagrantfile

+  change the line 79:'sudo service isc-dhcp-server start' to 'sudo service isc-dhcp-server restart'

-  delete the line 89: 'v.gui = true'
+  change the line 89: 'v.gui = true' to 'v.gui = false'

   add ``target.vm.box_version = "2.2.0"`` in line 12.

-[**Node**] version must be 2.* and the version can be searched in https://app.vagrantup.com/rackhd/boxes/rackhd
+[**Note**] version must be 2.* and the version can be searched in https://app.vagrantup.com/rackhd/boxes/rackhd